Vampire folklore by region: Slavic and Turkic Europe

 Among the Romani people, mullo (literally one who is dead) are believed to return from the dead and cause malicious acts as well as drink human blood, most often that of a relative or the person who had caused their death.
 Other potential victims were those who did not properly observe the burial ceremonies or kept the deceased's possessions instead of properly destroying them.
 Female vampires could return, lead a normal life and even marry but would eventually exhaust the husband with their sexual appetite.
 Similar to other European beliefs, male vampires could father children, known as dhampirs, who could be hired to detect and get rid of vampires.

 Anyone who had a horrible appearance, was missing a finger, or had appendages similar to those of an animal was believed to be a vampire.
 A person who died alone and unseen would become a vampire, likewise if a corpse swelled or turned black before burial.
 Dogs, cats, plants or even agricultural tools could become vampires; pumpkins or melons kept in the house too long would start to move, make noises or show blood.
 According to the late Serbian ethnologist Tatomir Vukanović, Roma people in Kosovo believed that vampires were invisible to most people, but could be seen by a twin brother and sister born on a Saturday who wore their clothes inside out.
 Likewise, a settlement could be protected by finding twins who could also see the vampire outdoors at night, who would have to flee immediately after they spotted it.

 Spain

 In Spain, there are several traditions about beings with vampiric tendencies.
 In Asturias, the Guaxa is one such being, which is described as an old vampire who bites with his single tooth and sucks the blood of his victims.
 The Cantabria equivalent exists by the name of Guajona.
-Catalonia has the legend of the Dip, an evil vampire dog.
-In Galicia, the Meiga Chuchona is a type of Meiga (Galician Witch) that enters houses with captives in them to suck their blood at dawn, which causes them to lose weight until their bodies are mirrored.
+In Catalonia exist the legend of the Dip, an evil vampire dog and the fearsome Count Estruch, one of the oldest vampire tale in European history.
 In the Canary Islands, there was also a belief in vampiric beings, in the form of a blood-sucking witch.
 One such example is provided by the legend of the Witches of Anaga in Tenerife.